 - Professional Degree - Provides specialized training for employment in a specific profession (law, medicine, social work).
 Types of degrees are J.D.
 (Juris Doctor), M.D.
 (Medical Doctor), M.S.W.
 (Master of Social Work).
 Clinical or practicum work is often involved in such degree programs.

-- Postgraduate Certificate Programs - Postgraduate certificates require less time to complete than degree programs & usually expand and document their knowledge in specific areas.
+- Postgraduate Certificate Programs - Postgraduate certificates require less time to complete than degree programs and usually expand and document knowledge in specific areas.